ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/README.md

 * `embeddingcreator`: Creates embeddings for the artifacts.
 Providers are currently OpenAI, Ollama, and Onnx.
 * `classifier`: Here, the prompts and LLMs are defined.
 Here, you can define new classifiers, change prompts, or change the LLMs.
 * `resultaggregator`: Aggregates the results of the classifier.
 This is used to get the traceability links on the right level of granularity.
 * `postprocessor`: Postprocesses the results of the classifier.
-Mostly used for changing the identifiers to match the format of the gold standards.
+It is mostly used for changing the identifiers to match the format of the gold standards.